Home / Specifications / cdsc-wg1-02 - Client Registration

 • receipt_confirmations - A space-separated list of receipt confirmation codes for which the Server MUST filter the Grants.

-• after - An ISO8601 datetime for which the Server MUST filter Grants that were created after or on the datetime.
+• after - A datetime for which the Server MUST filter Grants that were created after or on the datetime.

-• before - An ISO8601 datetime for which the Server MUST filter Grants that were created before or on the datetime.
+• before - A datetime for which the Server MUST filter Grants that were created before or on the datetime.

 Listings of Grant objects MUST be ordered in reverse chronological order by modified timestamp, where the most recently updated relevant Grant MUST be first in each listing.